efarraro/krumit/_monsters/PirateGirl.md

 EN_name: "Scalywag"
 EN_description: "When you defeat this enemy, shuffle a Pirate Lockbox into the deck"
-EN_flavor: "These incorrigible lesser-pirates are only ever after your booty.
+EN_flavor: "These incorrigible lesser-pirates are only ever after your booty."
-"
 tile_id: PirateGirl
 image: /images/PirateGirl.png
 zh-CN_name: "无赖"